RayhanaAkterDev/crisis-vault/604 - Theory of Computation/ToC chapter-2/Finite Automata (ToC-Ch2).md

-1. What is finite automata? #board_2021
+1. What is finite automata? #board_2021 #board_2020
 2. What is the utility of finite automata in respect of hardware and software? #board_2021
+3. Define NFA and DFA. #board_2018
-3. Design DFA's that accepts:
+4. Design DFA's that accepts: #board_2021
-	1. String starting with $aba$
+	1. Strings starting with $aba$
-	2. String
+	2. Strings containing even number of $0's$ and even number of $1's$
-4. Differentiate between NFA and DFA. #board_2022 #board_2021
+5. Differentiate between NFA and DFA. #board_2022 #board_2021
-5. Convert to a DFA the following NFA: #board_2021 [Note: Figure provides on chapter 2 question no. 29]
+6. Convert to a DFA the following NFA: #board_2021 [Note: Figure provides on chapter 2 question no. 29]
-6. Convert the following NFA to DFA. #board_2022
+7. Convert the following NFA to DFA. #board_2022

 |     | 0     | 1   |
 | --- | ----- | --- |